tnsprasanna/CS-346-Project-WatClicker/README.md

 Open the app on IntelliJ and then use the play button to run the application.

 ## Team Members
-Vipasha Gupta
-Prasanna Thallapalli
-Tracy Dong
-Sineha Manivannan
-Saikrishna Tadepalli
+Vipasha Gupta, Prasanna Thallapalli, Tracy Dong, Sineha Manivannan, Saikrishna Tadepalli

 ## Tasks completed for Sprint 1
 iClicker App: